 It is important that there is a consistent approach to behaviour.
 Staff are provided with suitable training to ensure consistency and the School provides a positive learning environment where children feel valued and are motivated to learn.
 All those who work with the children are aware of their roles in encouraging good behaviour whilst confidently tackling inappropriate behaviour and bullying.
-Staff have the support of the School line management system in all behaviour matters.
+Staff are encouraged to share concerns about a pupil's behaviour with the class teacher/form tutor and at the weekly briefing.

-This includes Lower and Upper School Co-ordinators, the Director of Teaching and Learning, the Deputy Headteacher and Headteacher.
-They also have the support of the School SENCO where appropriate.
+Staff will be supported to implement the behaviour policy as necessary.
+This includes Lower and Upper School Coordinators, the SENCo, the Assistant Headteacher, the Deputy Headteacher and Headteacher.
 INSET training and any professional training for staff is supported by the School.